 Coming up with around $500 up front to pay for an entire season’s subscription (which is the best deal in the long run) is tough.
 BUT, if you know you want to do this, you can start saving now and commit to next year.
 The theory is no different than buying a half cow or a large bulk order from Azure.
 If something is important enough to you, you’ll find a way to make it happen, right?
 In this case, the only thing different is what you’re getting in return.

 How limited is your access to organic produce?

-Here in California, we have abundant access to organic produce.
-However, I know not all of you are as fortunate.
+Here in the south, we have abundant access to organic produce.
+However, I know not everyone lives in a warm climate.
 For some, growing gardens are their best effort for fresh, organic produce.
 For others, it’s a CSA.

-Seriously – will you eat what they give you?
+Seriously – will you eat what the CSA gives you?

 If none of the produce above would EVER go into your grocery cart, let alone your dinner table, then don’t even bother.
 You’ll find yourself frustrated with all the variety, clueless with what to do with it and stressed that you’re wasting food (and money).
 Be honest with yourself, because that’s a big chunk of change to waste if you’re not going to eat the food.
 This is when it might be smart to try a sample week or two before committing to an entire season.